 [Group Home] [Research Statement] [Projects] [Publications] [Members]

-Florida State Vision Group
+Florida State AI Group

-Florida State Vision Group was founded by Dr. Xiuwen Liu at the Florida State University with the support from the Department and the University.
-The ultimate goal of our research is to build a vision system that is capable of performing detection and recognition of a large number of objects in real-time under a typical unconstrained environment.
-The current goal of our group's research is to build a machine vision system that provides useful functionalities for variety of computer vision applications in real time; in speech recognition technology terms, we are seeking a system that is equivalent to a large vocabulary, speeker independent speech recognition real-time system.
-Florida State Vision Group
+Florida State AI Group was founded by Dr. Xiuwen Liu at the Florida State University with the support from the Department and the University.
+The ultimate goal of our research is to understand the mechanisms underlying intelligence and build intelligent systems that are capable of performing intelligence tasks in real-time under typical unconstrained environments.
+The current goal of our group's research is to understand how deep learning models (including transformers)are able to generalize on large datasets using theory-guided explorations and develop pratical and effective solutions for engineering, cyber security, and quantum sicence.

 Our Approach